 You have your hearing checked but are told it’s normal.
-Still, you seem to be missing words in conversations and can’t focus on what someone is saying in a crowded area.
-Why?
+Still, you seem to be missing words in conversations and crowded areas.
+Do you have hidden hearing loss?

 Many of us lose hearing ability as we age.
 Restaurants seem noisier than ever before.
 Everyone seems to be mumbling.
-Other people can follow the conversation but you can’t.
+Other people can follow conversations, but you can’t.

-That’s because audiograms identify problems within the ear.
-But you can also struggle to hear because of damage to synapses in the brain.
+That’s because audiograms identify problems within your ear.
+But you can also struggle to hear because of damage to synapses in your brain.
 As you age, the problem reveals itself when you have trouble understanding speech in noisy situations.

 What is hidden hearing loss?

-We know, for example, that when mice are subjected to a noise as loud as a lawn mower for two hours they can lose half of their synapses in areas related to hearing.
+Researchers know, for example, that mice can lose half of their synapses in areas related to hearing when they are subjected to a noise as loud as a lawn mower for two hours.
 Even exposure to low-level noise over many years could damage synapses.

-To identify hidden hearing loss, Massachusetts Eye and Ear developed two tests, one that measures electrical signals from the surface of the ear and another that measures changes in your pupils while you listen to speech in a noisy place.
+To identify hidden hearing loss, Massachusetts Eye and Ear, a teaching hospital, developed two tests.
+One measures electrical signals from the surface of your ear, and another measures changes in your pupils while you listen to speech in a noisy place.
 Your pupils reflect how hard it is to perform the task.

-It turned out that even in volunteers with normal audiograms, some could follow a conversation against a noisy background much more easily than others.
+In the research, it turned out that some volunteers could follow a conversation against a noisy background better than others who had normal audiograms.

-If you’re the one who can’t follow, it’s easy to feel left out.
+If you can’t follow a conversation, it’s easy to feel left out.
 You might decide that you’re not a sociable person without realizing why.

 How can you prevent hidden hearing loss?

 If you work in a noisy environment, wear ear plugs.
-Speak to your employer about minimizing noise, as required by law.
+Speak to your employer about minimizing noise, as required by law in workplaces.
 If you decide to bring a worker’s comp complaint for damaged hearing, do it sooner rather than later, especially if you’re middle-aged.
 Your employer may argue that your trouble is entirely caused by age.

 What you can do

-Audiologists can also help you by telling you about a variety of options for people with hearing trouble, including a mobile app that can caption the words in a meeting, for example.
+You could use a mobile app to caption the words spoken during meetings.
 You can try using amplifiers available at theaters, although you might find that they make everything too loud.

 You can train yourself to distinguish speech more easily from noise, using exercise programs available on a home computer or phone.
 You might check out the Angel Sound app, which is based on a computer program.

-The best solution: avoid noise.
-It’s absolutely true that restaurants have become noisier, with less carpeting and bigger bars.
-The phone app SoundPrint lists quiet restaurants in 11 cities.
-Founder Gregory Scott Faber, who suffered permanent hearing loss from meningitis as a baby co-authored a study of 2,376 Manhattan restaurants from 2015 to 2017 using the app, concluding that “approximately 31 percent of mainstream restaurants and 60 percent of all bars have sound levels during peak days and hours that are potentially dangerous to the hearing health of their patrons, and, even more importantly, to their employees.”
+It’s true that restaurants have become noisier, with less carpeting, which can absorb sound, and bigger bars.
+The phone app SoundPrint lists quiet restaurants in several cities.
+Founder Gregory Scott Faber, who suffered permanent hearing loss from meningitis as a baby, co-authored a study of 2,376 Manhattan restaurants, concluding that “approximately 31 percent of mainstream restaurants and 60 percent of all bars have sound levels during peak days and hours that are potentially dangerous to the hearing health of their patrons, and, even more importantly, to their employees.”

 Restaurants are quietest at 5 p.m.
 Stay far from the bar or a table with drinkers.
 Ask the waiter if it’s possible to turn down music.